 You know what makes Mr. Purrie a fabulous hunter that gets what he wants?
 He keeps his eyes on the prize, baby!
 And you need to do the same with your business.
 When things get hard, you're facing tough hurdles and are feeling burnt out and uninspired, you need to FOCUS on the end goal that you have in mind.
 Remember WHY you started your business or blog in the first place!
-(And if you DO happen to be going through a period of feeling burnt out and uninspired, check out this post on 15 ways to get inspired!)
+(And if you DO happen to be going through a period of feeling burnt out, creatively stuck or feeling totally uninspired, check out this post on 15 ways to get inspired!)

 6. Use a comfy chair.

 Mr. Purrie knows the importance of using a comfy chair ... do you?
 (Although I'm sure your butt and back already know how important this one is!)
 Seriously ya'll ... when you spend HOURS ON END at your computer working, a super comfortable chair makes a HUGE difference.
 It's the difference between bliss and misery, really.